Today someone hurt me. I don’t even know who it was.

 I posted in the daily request thread in my young Catholic moms group about what happened.

 I group texted a few college girlfriends who meet in person about once a month for small group.

 I also posted in a Catholic women’s blogger support group.

 From all three of these communities I was drowning in kind words, encouragement, love, and support.

-When I was pregnant and stuck for 8 months, I had the Blessed is She community and my small group that was meeting weekly.
+When I was pregnant and stuck in bed for 8 months, I had the Blessed is She community and my small group that was meeting weekly.
 I would crawl to the couch and they would all come to our home.
 I basically had only my husband, our friends who also lived in the apartment building, and these other two communities.
 It was lonely.
 I spent my day reading blogs and posts in the Blessed is She group when I wasn’t throwing up or sleeping.

 Now I am basically back to normal, but with the mom bod.
 Blessed is She has been so good for me, but I wanted more.
 I wanted to hear from other moms in their 20s who were living the rogue life in this world.
 Everyone I came across was either single, not a mother, or ten years older than me (or more).